Rock Radio Scrapbook

 "CFCF was a great time for me.
 I started in 1971 at their FM station, CFQR, as an operator.
 Within the year I was made Music Director and at the time it was the #1 FM station in Montreal.
 A year later I was moved over to CFCF as Music Director and also ended up with weekend airshift, courtesy of Jim Kidd, the Program Director (who also had previously made me MD of CFQR-FM).

-CFCF was my first real on-air shift and while was clamouring for a Top 40 forma, this AC station was a tremendous entry point for me on air.
+CFCF was my first real on-air shift and while was clamouring for a Top 40 format, this AC station was a tremendous entry point for me on air.
 There were also many radio veteran personalities there: Ned Conlon, Jimmy Tapp, Jack Curran, Gordon Sinclair and Ken Dobson.
 CFCF was an amazing learning opportunity as I was so fortunate to work there and not have to get my start in "Small Town" Canada.
 It was also special to be working at the first commercially licensed radio station in North America.
 In fact, CFCF stood for Canada's First, Canada's Finest.

 I was about 17 or 18 at the time of this aircheck and although I do sound like a young kid, and an inexperience DJ it is a treat to hear myself way back then."